20 March 2014

 People who refuse to pay fines imposed under Articles 374-1 and 375 – which as those fined frequently note break Kazakhstan's Constitution and international human rights obligations – are automatically placed on Justice Ministry lists banning travel outside the country.
 Human rights defender Yevgeni Zhovtis, of the Kazakhstan International Bureau for Human Rights and the Rule of Law, noted that this "double punishment" isn't governed by any law.
 He pointed out that "officials of the Justice Ministry's Committee for the Execution of Court Judgments simply take the decision and individuals don't have the proper opportunity to challenge this in court".

 A number of people have been given short jail terms for refusal to pay fines imposed under Article 375.
 The jailings are imposed under Administrative Code Article 524 ("Failure to carry out court decisions").
-Since January 2014 this carries a punishment on individuals of up to 20 MFIs (30 MFIs if they are acting in an official capacity), or between 5 and 10 days' administrative arrest.
+Since January 2014 this carries a punishment on individuals of up to 20 MFIs (30 MFIs if they are acting in an official capacity), or between 5 and 10 days in jail.

 Six such cases are known to have taken place in 2013.
 Four of the six were Council of Churches Baptists and two were Muslims.
 Four received small fines, but one received a 3-day jail term and the last a one-day jail term.